alefore/weblog/zurich-shorts.md

 ☙

-Landing on the yellow petals on the sidewalk, another purple flower, shed by the magnolia tree, disappears.
+Yet another purple flower shed by the magnolia joins the mantle of yellow petals drying on the sidewalk.

 ☙